Ircam-Partiels/Partiels/Docs/Partiels-Manual.md

 - Add items: Click on the `+` button to select one or several files using the file browser window or drag and drop one or several from the operating system's file browser.
 A new item is created for each channel of a new file,  (so adding a stereo audio file, creates two new items assigned to channels one and two of the audio file). ⚠️ Using audio files with different sample rates is not supported and may lead to invalid analysis results and poor audio playback, the app will warn you to avoid such issues.

-- Delete items: Select one or several items (with the `ctrl` or `shift` keys) by clicking on the name part of the item and press the `delete ⌫` key to remove items from the audio files layout.
+- Delete items: Select one or several items (with the `Ctrl` or `⇧ Shift` keys) by clicking on the name part of the item and press the `Delete ⌫` key to remove items from the audio files layout.

 - Move an item: Click on the `#` index part of the item, drag the item to a new position above or below and drop the item to reorder the audio file configuration and update the indices.
 <p align="center">
 <img src="images/section-audio-files-layout.2-v1.0.5.png" width="243"/>
 </p>

-- Copy an item: Click on the `#` index part of the item with the `ctrl` key pressed to duplicate an item, then drag and drop to insert the new item the desired position.
+- Copy an item: Click on the `#` index part of the item with the `Ctrl` key pressed to duplicate an item, then drag and drop to insert the new item the desired position.

 - Modify an item's channels: Click on the channel drop-down menu and select the desired configuration (*mono* sums all channels into one channel).
 <p align="center">
 <img src="images/section-audio-files-layout.3-v1.0.5.png" width="243"/>
 </p>

-- Undo changes: Use the undo key command `ctrl or ⌘ + Z` and  to restore previous states.
+- Undo changes: Use the undo key command `⌘ Cmd + Z` (Mac) or `Ctrl + Z` (Linux/Windows) to restore previous states.
 Note the undo/redo mechanism is relative to this panel only (until the changes are applied to the document).

-- Redo changes: Use the redo key commands `ctrl or ⌘ + Y` or `ctrl or ⌘ + shift ⇧+ Z` to reapply changes.
+- Redo changes: Use the redo key commands `⌘ Cmd + Y` (Mac) or `Ctrl + Y` (Linux/Windows) or `⌘ Cmd + ⇧ Shift + Z` (Mac) or `Ctrl + ⇧ Shift + Z` (Linux/Windows) to reapply changes.
 Note the undo/redo mechanism is relative to this panel only (until the changes are applied to the document).

 - Apply changes: If the audio files layout differs from the one currently used by the document, click the `Apply` text button in section (**S3**) to apply the new audio files layout to the document.
 Note that when the changes are applied to the document, the undo/redo mechanism can be used in the document to restore the previous state of the audio files layout.